Ahnaf-nub/NTP_clock_esp32/README.md

 # NTP clock esp32
-This mini clock uses a 0.96 inch TFT display with esp32 s2 and bmp180 sensor for measuring temperature and predicting weather condition.
-This clock can display time, date, day, temperature and weather conditions.
+This mini clock uses a 0.96 inch TFT display with esp32 s2.
+This clock can display time, date, day, weather conditions.